-The pages on the OGA website (“the website”) are published by the Oil and Gas Authority.
+The pages on the OGA website and the National Data Repository website (“the Websites”) are published by the Oil and Gas Authority.

 What is a Cookie